 Click to view map

-Day 1: Arrive Lucca
+Day 1: Arrive in Lucca

 Arrive in Lucca.
-If you arrive early, enjoy a visit to the town, explore its splendid gardens, majestic bell tower and impressive Piazza Anfiteatro, a 2nd-century Roman amphitheatre.
+If you arrive early, enjoy a visit to the town, and explore its splendid gardens, majestic bell tower and impressive Piazza Anfiteatro, a 2nd-century Roman amphitheatre.
 Don’t miss a walk along the tree-lined walls of its perimeter.
 Dinner is on your own in one of the many restaurants in town.